 - Silvery leaves are divided into narrow leaflets.

-- In late winter, just after leaf drop, the tree is covered with 2- to 3-in.-long golden yellow flowers.
+- In late winter, just after leaf drop, the tree is covered with 2- to 3 inches-long golden yellow flowers.

 Golden Trumpet Tree